 Money management is a skill that can greatly impact your life, and it’s surprising how little we are taught about it.
-As college students, you’re likely facing financial independence for the first time, and understanding how to make your money work for you is crucial.
-In this article, we’ll explore seven things your parents probably didn’t tell you about money, and we’ll do it in a way that’s both fun and professional.
-So, let’s dive into the world of financial wisdom that can set you up for success.
+Regardless how old you client is, they may not have as much experience and/or understanding of how to make your money work for them.
+In this article, we’ll explore seven things parents generally don’t teach about money.

 1. The Power of Budgeting

 Budgeting might sound dull, but it’s the foundation of good money management.
-Think of it as your financial roadmap.
-Create a monthly budget that outlines your income, expenses, and savings goals.
-With this tool, you’ll gain control over your finances and avoid the common pitfalls of overspending.
+We can think of it as a financial roadmap.
+For some people, creating a monthly budget that outlines income, expenses, and savings goals is not a habit.
+Teaching budgeting can help your clients gain control over their finances and avoid the common pitfalls of overspending.

 2. Emergency Funds Are Lifesavers

 Unexpected expenses can throw finances and financial planning into chaos.
 Parents may not always emphasize this, but having an emergency fund is essential.
 Discussing about savings and encouraging your client to set aside a portion of your clients income for emergencies can be a good practice.
 You’ll both have peace of mind knowing they can handle unexpected car repairs or medical bills.